- CONTEXT AND OVERVIEW

 - to an approved and nominated cloud-based storage/ software provider.

-We want to make sure that your data are stored and transferred in a way which is secure.
+We want to make sure that your data is stored and transferred in a way which is secure.
 We will therefore only transfer data outside of the European Economic Area or EEA (i.e. the Member States of the European Union, together with Norway, Iceland and Liechtenstein) where it is compliant with data protection legislation and the means of transfer provides adequate safeguards in relation to your data, for example:

 – by way of data transfer agreement, incorporating the current standard contractual clauses adopted by the European Commission for the transfer of personal data by data controllers in the EEA to data controllers and processors in jurisdictions without adequate data protection laws; or